Go to the home page for Live Well Cheshire East

 If you need help finding a reputable heating engineer, the Buy with Confidence scheme has details of local, reliable plumbers, electricians, builders, gardeners and many more trades, Contact the Consumer Protection team on 0300 123 5015 or visit the Buy with Confidence website.

-If you can't afford the heating repairs, help is available for low income households and people with certain health conditions.
-We offer Urgent Works Assistance, which is a grant of up to £1,000.
-To apply, Contact the Care & Repair team.
+If you can't afford the heating repairs, or if you don't have any heating at all, help is available for low income households and people with certain health conditions.
+Visit Help with heating your home for more information.

 Insulate your home